 5.0 – you will not hear any sound artifacts

 above 5.0 – all sound artifacts will be beyond threshold of human perception with corresponding perception margin

-and - the "high" and the "low" of a rating.
-As each device is tested under nine different sound samples, there are nine different local ratings for a device.
-In fact, the actual rating is the average of those nine local ratings.
+and - "low" and "high" of rating.
+As each device is tested with nine different sound samples, there are nine different local ratings for a device.
+In fact, the actual rating is an average of those nine local ratings.
 The highest and the lowest ones are indicated.
 Big gap between them means that sound quality of device/technology is not consistent enough.
 It varies with type of sound material: music of different genres and complexity, voice with or without music, noisy/clear recordings etc. The lowest local rating is more important in this sense as it indicates worst case behavior of tested device.